lennybrans/CompanyData-NBB/README.md

 [nbb-link]: https://www.nbb.be/en/central-balance-sheet-office/consultation-data/webservices

-**Addition**
-An upcoming extension will be to work-in data from the 'Kruispuntdatabank voor Ondernemingen' and look for similar companies.
+**Addition**: An upcoming extension will be to work-in data from the 'Kruispuntdatabank voor Ondernemingen' and look for similar companies.
 Though additional data needs to be downloaded [here][kbo-link].

 [kbo-link]: https://economie.fgov.be/nl/themas/ondernemingen/kruispuntbank-van/diensten-voor-iedereen/hergebruik-van-publieke/kruispuntbank-van-0